 Even if you go to mediation and put forth these efforts to settle a case and you’re unsuccessful first, it’s still equally possible that your case will be resolved before a jury trial.
 If your attorney isn’t successful at mediation or successful at resolving informally and they keep going to trial, then the discussion about settlement is often rekindled.
 In this case, your attorney will continue to get your case ready for trial so that you can have your day in court.
 There’s risks all along the way.
 There’s risks for both sides.
 One of those risks is the expenses associated with a trial.
 During trial, your attorney has to file the lawsuit, pay for deposition transcripts, pay for medical records, medical bills, and certified copies of all of those.
 If you can settle the case before going to trial, you save a lot of money and that money just goes right back on your bottom line.

 If you feel your case may enter trial, it’s important to hire experienced trial attorneys.
 At Stewart & Stewart, we are trial lawyers and it’s what we do but we are always keeping in mind that we want to do what’s right by you.
 We want to fight for our clients’ interests.
 The bottom line is, this is your case, you are the one who was injured, you are the one who has been living it, and you are the one who might be dealing with it for the rest of your life.
 For us, we’re much more used to the process but more importantly; we’re not the one who was hurt so we’re very cognizant of that.
 We keep your interests in mind moving forward, but we still remain zealous and we fight hard for you.

-If you are looking to file a lawsuit, or have filed one and unsure of what happens next, speak to our experienced attorneys at Stewart & Stewart.
+If you are in need of a trial attorney, contact us at Stewart & Stewart.
 Give us a call at 1-800-33-33-LAW or visit our website for more information.